We were drinking a very pleasant California white wine, out of @Lauria's new pre-chilled Fire and Light wine goblets, very nice (third pic).

 Come join the fun!

-Recently, my son, Logan (age 3) and I went to a demo class for “North Coast Music Together” (NCMT), a “community of families sharing songs, instrument play, rhythm chants, and movement in a relaxed, playful and non-performance-based setting”.
+Recently, my child, Jay (age 3) and I went to a demo class for “North Coast Music Together” (NCMT), a “community of families sharing songs, instrument play, rhythm chants, and movement in a relaxed, playful and non-performance-based setting”.
 It is for infants through toddlers, along with active parent participation.

-This is the second attempt at a formal “music appreciation” class for my musically interested son.
+This is the second attempt at a formal “music appreciation” class for my musically interested kid.
 Our first attempt was at the HSU Music Academy.
-That was a nice class, but it was very “girl” oriented.
-More “ballet”, while the NCMT class was a little less ballet and a little more “John Philip Sousa.”

 I also know one of the instructors, I assisted Jose on some of the technical design and installation aspects of the Digital Pathways video project for youth in Humboldt County.
 He exudes the same boundless energy teaching 3yr olds that he does creating innovative Workforce Investment Act projects.